-- (1) The flow control BMPs must be installed and implemented in accordance with the individual lot BMP requirements in Section 1.2.9.2.
-This includes recording a declaration of covenant and grant of easement for each lot with BMPs as specified in Implementation Requirement 3 of Section 1.2.9.2.4. - (2) BMPs to be installed on individual lots as part of the subdivision project must be shown on the site improvement plans submitted with the engineering plans for the proposed project as specified in Section 2.3.1.2. - (3) Flow control BMPs shall be constructed and completely operational prior to recording of final plat or binding site plan. - Section 1.3.1 SPECIAL REQUIREMENT #1: OTHER ADOPTED AREA- SPECIFIC REQUIREMENTS (page 1-99 of the 2016 KCSWDM) - Replace the table in Section 1.3.1 on page 1-100 with the following:
+(1) The flow control BMPs must be installed and implemented in accordance with the individual lot BMP requirements in Section 1.2.9.2.
+This includes recording a declaration

+- of covenant and grant of easement for each lot with BMPs as specified in Implementation Requirement 3 of Section 1.2.9.2.4. - (2) BMPs to be installed on individual lots as part of the subdivision project must be shown on the site improvement plans submitted with the engineering plans for the proposed project as specified in Section 2.3.1.2. - (3) Flow control BMPs shall be constructed and completely operational prior to recording of final plat or binding site plan. - Section 1.3.1 SPECIAL REQUIREMENT #1: OTHER ADOPTED AREA- SPECIFIC REQUIREMENTS (page 1-99 of the 2021 KCSWDM) Replace the table in Section 1.3.1 on page 1-100 with the following:

-Threshold Requirement If a proposed project is in a basin plan or lake management plan THEN the proposed project shall comply as codified by the City of Sammamish Municipal Code.
+Threshold Requirement If a proposed project is in a basin plan or THEN the proposed project shall comply as lake management plan codified by the City of Sammamish Municipal Code Section 21.03.020(AA)(6).